The New Adventures of Black Beauty: Plot

 The second The New Adventures of Black Beauty is set in Australia and has no real connection with the characters (except for Beauty) and plot of the previous New Zealand production or with the original The Adventures of Black Beauty series.

 Orphan Issabelle "Bella" Barret tries and fails to escape from the terrible conditions of an orphanage, after which she sets a mistreated black horse free.
 She makes a second, successful escape and stows away on the merchant vessel Astoria.
 During a storm, Astoria runs into a reef and breaks up.
 Bella is washed ashore to be rescued by a black horse.
 (Is it the same one she freed?)
 She and the horse are found by Doctor Austin.
 Her trauma has left Bella with amnesia, and she will only regain her memory slowly over time.
 All the while Bella and the horse are living on Doctor Austin's farm.
 Meanwhile, unsavory characters are about the land searching for gold that was supposedly lost aboard Astoria, and they soon realize Bella may be the key to their success.

 As before, "Galloping Home" was the theme song for the series.
-In the United Kingdom, this season aired on the BBC between 1994 and 1998.
+In the United Kingdom, this series aired on the BBC between 1994 and 1998.